Bonding & Surety ServicesContact & Navigate

 - You are not eligible to bid on most public and many private projects

 - You may not qualify as a subcontractor

-Whether you need commercial, contract or subdivision bonds, BB&T Insurance Services can help.
+Whether you need commercial, contract or subdivision bonds, McGriff Insurance Services can help.
 We use state-of-the-art software and a vast network of brokers to maximize your surety credit and simplify the bonding process.

 The surety marketplace is complicated.
 We can underwrite a broad spectrum of risks, including:

 - License and permit